Counselling is a type of talking therapy that allows a person to talk about their problems and feelings in a confidential and dependable environment.

 Trusting your counsellor

-Who provides psychological therapies?
+Who provides counselling?

 As counselling involves talking about sensitive issues and revealing personal thoughts and feelings, your counsellor should be experienced and professionally qualified.